TL;DR

 Note: This is a simplified, illustrative example.
 For higher earners or more severe conditions requiring 24/7 care, the total financial impact can be significantly higher, pushing towards the £5.5m+ figure.

-The current reality is that timely access is not guaranteed.
+The current reality is that timely access is not subject to terms.

 As of early 2025, the data from NHS England reveals a system at breaking point: